theraghavbhasin/ShikharWedsNandita/README.md

 ## RSVP-ing Made Simple

-Wedding planning is a task, too many moving parts and too much to manage.
+Wedding planning is a task, too many moving parts to manage.
 Wouldn't it be easier if there was a system in place to track guests and help them out on the go?

-* RSVP online, see detailed information in one place and take action.
-(Yes, it's secure)
+* Guests can RSVP by simply heading over to the site.
-* Share photos and annoucements through everyone via Email and Texts.`(We probably hate spam more than you)
+* Share information on the go, via Email and Text Messages.

 ## Congratulations!
 To both Shikhar Bhaiya and Nandita Didi!